May 2, 2023

 Starting from Scratch

 If you are new to strength training with weights, consider getting assistance from a personal trainer.
 There are right ways and wrong ways to lift weights.
+Seeking guidance from a personal trainer or knowledgeable individual can help alleviate fears of injury.
+A personal trainer can help you ensure you don't injure yourself with an improper form and progress to heavier weights appropriately.

 A personal trainer can help you ensure you don't injure yourself with an improper form and progress to heavier weights appropriately.